 Redlegged earth mite

-The redlegged earth mite (RLEM) (Halotydeus destructor) is a major pest of broadleaf crops and pastures, in regions of Australia with cool wet winters and hot dry summers.
+The redlegged earth mite (RLEM) (Halotydeus destructor) is a major pest of broadleaf crops and pastures in regions of Australia with cool wet winters and hot dry summers.
 The RLEM was accidentally introduced into Australia from the Cape region of South Africa in the early 1900s.
-These mites are commonly controlled using pesticides.
-However, non-chemical options are becoming increasingly important due to evidence of resistance and concern about long-term sustainability.

 Other mite pests – in particular blue oat mites, Bryobia mites and Balaustium mites – are sometimes confused with RLEM in the field.
-Blue oat mites can be distinguished from RLEM by their blue-black body and an oval orange/reddish mark on their back, while Balaustium mites have a rounded dark red-brown coloured body covered in short stout hairs and can grow to twice the adult size of RLEM.
-Bryobia mites are smaller than RLEM and have an oval shaped flattened dorsal body that is dark grey, pale orange or olive in colour.
+Blue oat mites can be distinguished from RLEMs by their blue-black body and an oval orange/reddish mark on their back, while Balaustium mites have a rounded dark red-brown coloured body covered in short stout hairs and can grow to twice the adult size of the RLEM.
+Bryobia mites are smaller than RLEMs and have an oval shaped flattened dorsal body that is dark grey, pale orange or olive in colour.

 The RLEM is called an earth mite because it spends 90% of its time on the soil surface, rather than on the foliage of plants.
 The mites feed on the foliage for short periods and then move around before settling at another feeding site.
 Other mites are attracted to volatile compounds released from the damaged leaves, which results in feeding aggregations.

-Typical mite damage appears as 'silvering' or 'whitening' of the attacked foliage (Figure 4).
+Typical mite damage appears as ‘silvering’ or ‘whitening’ of the attacked foliage (Figure 2).
 Mites use adapted mouthparts to lacerate the leaf tissue of plants and suck up the discharged sap.
 The resulting cell and cuticle damage promotes desiccation, retards photosynthesis and produces the characteristic silvering that is often mistaken as frost damage.

-RLEM are most damaging to newly establishing pastures and emerging crops, greatly reducing seedling survival and development.
-In years with a late ‘break of season’ or with late-sown crops and pastures, seedlings can emerge in the presence of established populations of RLEM, which can cause significant damage and in severe cases, entire crops may need re-sowing following RLEM attack.
+RLEMs are most damaging to newly establishing pastures and emerging crops, greatly reducing seedling survival and development.
+In years with a late ‘break of season’ or with late-sown crops and pastures, seedlings can emerge in the presence of established populations of the RLEM, which can cause significant damage and in severe cases, entire crops may need re-sowing following RLEM attack.

 RLEM feeding reduces the productivity of established plants and has been found to be directly responsible for reduction in pasture palatability to livestock.